jeorgen/dvd-data-burn-server/README.md

 If you are using DVD+R, you can burn 153 sessions before it's time to switch in a new disk.
 For DVD-R it is 99 sessions.

-After burning, the server removes the _time to burn_  file and the session directory gets "-burned" appended to its name
+After burning, the server removes the _time to burn_  file and the session directory gets "-burned" and a time stamp appended to its name

 An example, burning the files of ```my_files_dir``` via rsync: